-You can log in on any of the computer consoles located in each of the tutoring labs.
+You can log in on any of the computer kiosks located in each of the tutoring labs.
 You must log in and out on the same computer.
-The computers are only on during the hours that the labs are open, so be sure you check the schedule for the specific lab you are using.
+Log in privileges are only available during the hours that the labs are open, so be sure you check the schedule for the specific lab you are using.
 If you need further assistance, please ask a staff member to help you.

 I need to log in but I forgot my ID card.
 What do I do?

 You can enter your student ID number manually.
 If you do not know your student ID number, you can enter your social security number.

 I am logging into a Lab for my weekly hours.
 Do I have to stay in the Tutoring Center?

 No, you can log in and go to another area of the building to study.
 You must stay in the building or you will be logged out.
 You must come back and log out before the Lab closes or you will only get 15 minutes credit for your time.